reikurozora/tryhackme-library-writeup/README.md

 - A predictable username was disclosed through public page content.
 - A password-list hint was exposed through `robots.txt`.
 - Password-based SSH authentication allowed a common password to be recovered.
-- A writable script was authorized for passwordless root execution through sudo.
+- A script located in a user-writable directory was authorized for passwordless root execution through sudo.
 - A broad Python wildcard increased the impact of the unsafe sudo rule.

 ## Remediation